Deadlines are a powerful motivator.

 You can see it in other areas too.

-useful reference The Great British Bake Off is a great example.
+check my blog The Great British Bake Off is a great example.
 If there was no time pressure, it would take them all day (or all week) to create the dishes that they make.

 …but when they have ‘15 minutes remaining’, they get it done!